 - 362.1.1 It can be made - against all decisions of the Jury (see also ICR 224.11) - against the official result lists.
-This appeal has to be directed exclusively against an obvious and proven calculation mistake. - 362.1.2 Appeals must be submitted to the FIS by the NSA.

-362.1.3 Appeal procedure can also be started by the respective competition Jury or FIS Office.
+This appeal has to be directed exclusively against an obvious and proven calculation mistake. - 362.1.2 Appeals must be submitted to the FIS by the NSA. - 362.1.3 FIS Office or respective competition Jury can start Appeal procedure also for other cases that could not be addressed before the publication of official result list.

-362.1.3 Deadlines
+362.1.4 Deadlines

-- 362.1.3.1.
-Appeals against the decisions of the Jury are to be submitted within 48 hours of the publication of the official results list. - 362.1.3.2 The appeals against the official results are to be submitted within 30 days, including the day of the competition. - 362.1.4 The decision concerning the appeals are taken by - the Appeals Commission - the FIS Court.
+- 362.1.4.1.
+Appeals against the decisions of the Jury are to be submitted within 48 hours of the publication of the official results list. - Appeals against the official results are to be submitted within 30 days, including the day of the competition. - 362.1.4.3 Appeals filed according ICR 362.1.3 are to be submitted within 48 hours after the publication of the official results list. - 362.1.5 The decision concerning the appeals are taken by - the Appeals Commission - the FIS Court.